ArchiveBox/docs/Setting-up-Search.md

 # this setting controls which search backend ArchiveBox uses
 archivebox config --set SEARCH_BACKEND_ENGINE=[ripgrep]|sonic|sqlite

-# to information about the backend you are currently using, run:
+# to see information about the backend you are currently using, run:
 archivebox version
 archivebox config --get SEARCH_BACKEND_ENGINE
 ```